China Set To Intervene If U.S. Launches Pre-Emptive Strike Against North Korea

 China will intervene if the U.S. attacks North Korea first.
 However, China will remain neutral if North Korea is the first to fire missiles at U.S. territory.
-If the U.S. and South Korea launch a pre-emptive strike and try to overthrow the leadership in North Korea, China would come to North Korea’s aide, according to the state-run Global Times.
+If the U.S. and South Korea launch a pre-emptive strike and try to overthrow the leadership in North Korea, China would come to North Korea’s aid, according to the state-run Global Times.

 The bold statement was delivered on Thursday through an editorial in the Chinese state-run newspaper and comes during a time in which both the United States and North Korea continue to engage in aggressive exchanges.